 Go to Gozo

 Gozo is Malta’s laid-back little sister and just a short ferry-ride away from Cirkewwa on the main-land.
+This is a top destination to get off the beaten path in Malta.
 Life goes at a much slower pace on this sleepy island that’s mainly rural and perfect for countryside rambles.
 Whenever I’ve got the chance I love to spend at least a day here to hike in the countryside, swim and dine on fresh local produce.

 The bus service in Gozo is notoriously bad, so if you’ve only got a day to spare then you’re best off hiring a car to give plenty of time to see a couple of the popular sights, trek in the countryside, swim and eat.
 Ideally though, you need to spend at least two days in Gozo to discover its hidden charms.

 My favourite off-the-beaten-path things to do in Gozo are:

 – Rent a rustic farmhouse with friends in one of the sleepy Gozitan villages

 – Dine beside the sea at Churchill (fantastic location, food, service and wine) in the pretty little seaside village of Xlendi

 – Go on a country walk around Ramla Bay (a wide beach of red sand, backed by a green valley) or Xlendi(for walking guides access this link)

 – Pack a picnic of Gozitan specialties (Ġbejniet, Gozitan oven-baked pizza, ftira), pastizzi and Kinnie, bought from local stores and hole-in-the-wall bakeries, then eat it on the beach